nitrologic/fountain/README.md

 ## Latest Commits

-The raw prompt mode is a low level keyboard driver designed to add new features to Fountain input
+The raw sloppy prompt mode is a low level keyboard driver designed to add new features to Fountain input

 * shortcode :eyes: type : eyes :
 * tab support - huh, no wonder the vanilla Deno prompt() is tab free